Ole Miss vs. Gonzaga Predictions & Picks - Women's NCAA Tournament First Round

 Ole Miss Schedule Analysis

-- When the Rebels beat the Georgia Lady Bulldogs, the No. 39 team in our computer rankings, by a score of 66-58 on January 12, it was their season's best win.
+- In their best win of the season on January 12, the Rebels beat the Georgia Lady Bulldogs, a top 50 team (No. 33) in our computer rankings, by a score of 66-58.

-- The Rebels have tied for the 43rd-most Quadrant 3 wins in the country (seven).
+- The Rebels have tied for the 32nd-most Quadrant 1 wins in the country (four).

+- The Rebels have seven wins versus Quadrant 3 opponents, tied for the 44th-most in the country.

 Ole Miss 2022-23 Best Wins